benbucksch/pacc/draft-bucksch-mailmaint-pacc.md

 ### DNS MX response

-The DNS server returns the DNS MX records with the hostnames of the MX servers that accept email for the user's email address:
+The DNS server returns the DNS MX records with the hostnames of the SMTP servers that accept email for the user's email address:

-    example.com   MX   %PRIORITY% %MXSERVER1%.
+    example.com   MX   %PRIORITY% %MXSERVER%.

 e.g.